naoko/RethinkPush/README.md

 # RethinkPush with RethinkDB + socket.io

-* Use of RethinkDB Changefeeds for Realtime
+* Use of RethinkDB Changefeeds for Realtime messaging
-* RethinkPush is service to aid Websocket

 ## How does it work
 view in [stackedit.io](https://stackedit.io/editor)

 **direct**